raviqqe/ein-design/design_decisions.md

 ### Cons

-- Implementation of more stuff
+- Implementation of more algorithms and data structures
   - e.g. KMP substring search

 ## Inductive definitions of low-level values